 I had a piece left over from the bride's dress alteration and it seemed the perfect focal point for the box cover.
 After I had decided on the concept, it occurred to me that the box would be open during its use, so on to more design.

 I chose a cigar box because I usually use reclaimed pieces; making functional art, however, is entirely different from working on canvas.
-I found that adding paint didn't leave enough clearance for the lid to open and close - at all - much less smoothly.
-I shaved away enough of the inside of the lid for it to work, thankfully without losing the hinges.
+I found that adding paint didn't leave enough clearance for the lid to

 The photo album was the easiest piece, so I'm very happy that I saved it for last, though there always seemed to be just one more detail...
 I was immersed for three weeks, putting all else aside, like blog posting and visiting, staying in touch with friends, cooking and laundry.